Juafeis/Cron-metro/README.md

 # Cronómetro en WPF

-Basic Stopclock application build in C# using WPF.
+Basic Stopclock application built in C# using WPF.

 The Stopclock uses basic grid column and row definitions for the correct layout distribution and resize.
 ![Layaout](https://i.imgur.com/RzARymK.png)